Conspiracy (Star Trek: The Next Generation): Production

 Gene Roddenberry originated the idea for the episode in a single-sentence proposal entitled "The Assassins".
 Robert Sabaroff expanded this idea to thirty pages but his version was seen as too expensive.
 Tracy Tormé was then given the job of rewriting it but some producers thought the new version was too dark until Roddenberry saw it and endorsed the new version.
 In one of the original versions, it was a faction within Starfleet who were conspirators rather than alien parasites but Roddenberry did not like showing Starfleet itself in such a dark manner.
-Wired magazine has suggested that the premise was based on the Iran–Contra affair.
+Wired suggested that the premise was based on the Iran–Contra affair.
+The episode's cliffhanger ending was meant to lead to the introduction of The Borg – initially conceptualized as an insectoid species – in the second season, a plot element foreshadowed in the following episode, "The Neutral Zone".
+Once the Borg were reimagined as a cybernetic race, this element was dropped, and the story element of the parasites' signal never resolved.

 The director of the episode, Cliff Bole, was a school friend of makeup supervisor Michael Westmore.
 The scene with Remmick at the end of the episode was added in post-production, as it was originally scripted to have Riker and Picard come face to face with a full-sized mother creature.
-The part where the parasite enters Remmick's throat reportedly took many takes because the bulging effect was made by Westmore blowing into air bladders under a false neck and Bole kept trying to make Westmore hyperventilate from the exertion.
+The part where the parasite enters Remmick's throat reportedly took many takes because the bulging effect was made by Westmore blowing into bladder under a false neck and Bole kept trying to make Westmore hyperventilate from the exertion.
 The parasites were created by Makeup & Effects Laboratories from a design by Rick Sternbach.
 A mold of Paul Newman's face was filled with raw meat and then blown up to create the effect used when Picard and Riker fire on Remmick but Rick Berman and Peter Lauritson were concerned that it was too graphic.
 Dan Curry invited his six-year-old son to watch the episode in order to test how children would react to it; the boy reportedly liked it so much that he suggested the creation of a Remmick action figure whose head would blow up by pressing a button.
 This resulted in Berman deciding to air the episode uncut with the full sequence included.